Trial matching services

 Directories that you can search for trials that are recruiting.

-Alzheimer’s Clinical Trial Consortium (ACTC) established in 2017 is expected to accelerate and expand studies for therapies in Alzheimer’s disease and related dementias in the US, by supporting enhanced infrastructure for trials at 35 sites and a coordinating centre.
+Alzheimer’s Clinical Trial Consortium (ACTC): Established to accelerate and expand studies for therapies in Alzheimer’s disease and related dementias in the US, by supporting enhanced infrastructure for trials at 35 sites and a coordinating centre.